therealglazou/creators/README.md

 # Create and modify elements from Selectors
-This is just an experiment, I want to see how far I can push Selectors on such a path. **Work in progress**
+This is just an experiment, I want to see how far I can push Selectors on such a path.
+Use it if you like it, send pull requests if you want to extend/fix it.
+Provided as is under MPL2. **Work in progress**

+## Usage
+Just include `creators-min.js` into your html document.

 ## document.createDocumentFragmentFromSelector(selector)
 Takes a string containing a complex selector as argument.
 Returns a `DocumentFragment`.